raymondchau/Course-Project-3.2/CodeBook.md

 6. laying

 #### column 3 - column 68
-Column 3 to 68 contains means of various means and stand deviations columns from the original data set for each subject + activity combination.
+Column 3 to 68 contains means of various means and standard deviations columns from the original data set for each subject + activity combination.
 For example, column 3 is "body acc time x mean", which refers to the mean of the x axis time domain signal values from the body acceleration monitor.

 ## How data is tided up in this set
 ### Loading the data
 The data is downloaded from the following address: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-Then the downloaded zip file is being extracted to a folder, where the R script will be placed into as well.
+Then the downloaded zip file is being extracted to a folder, where the data clean up R script will be placed.

 ### Reading and merging the data
-Upon extract the file we find the following files under the folder:
+Extract the zip file and we find the following files under the folder:
 * /features.txt
 * /activity_labels.txt
 * /test/X_test.txt